adi-cohen/part2/README.md

-# MATRIX SHORT PATH SOLVER
+# Searching Algorithms Server
+In this program we created a generic server, which can be used for several projects.

-this program solve problem that accepted from client, and return the solution to the client.
+the server solve problem that accepted from client, and return the solution to the client.

-the program is generically written so it can accept and solve varios problem
+the program is generically written so it can accept and solve varios problem.

 ## our problem - finding shortes path in matrix